kumarnagappan/Dataengineer_KLM/README.md

 Variable 5 : Output file along with the path where the final raw dataset to be placed

 Please refer spark-submit command file in repo for reference .

+Steps To Run aircraft details Job:

+Step 1: pass the variables to spark-submit command

+Variable 1 : Actual string which needs to be subdivided into substrings Variable 2 : length of substrings to be created

+Please refer spark-submit command file in repo for reference .